Understanding the Various Regulatory Options Available for U.S. ICO/STOs

 Simply put, Regulation D provides exemptions for private placement offerings.
 As a general rule, these offerings are conducted by smaller companies to generate capital funding via either debt or equity sales.
 The principal advantage for many issuers using the Regulation D exemptions is that they need not register the underlying securities with the Securities and Exchange Commission.

 The SEC still requires issuing companies to furnish prospective investors with specific documents pursuant to the offering such as a Private Placement Memorandum.
 Additionally, all offerings taking advantage of Regulation D exemptions must still comply with relevant federal securities laws governing anti fraud and civil liability.
 However, the real benefits of a Regulation D offering come in the form of reduced costs, both monetary and in terms of time.
 These cost savings are substantial, with the resulting expense being far less than a traditional initial public offering.
-Issuers must likewise be mindful of any additional requirements under state law as part of a Regulation D offering, which is yet another reason to have International Blockchain Legal as part of your team.
+Issuers must likewise be mindful of any additional requirements under state law as part of a Regulation D offering, which is yet another reason to have IBC as part of your team.

 Under Rule 506 (c) of Regulation D, a company can raise an unlimited amount of money by broadly soliciting and advertising their Regulation D, Rule 506(c) offering to the general public.
 The caveat here is that all funds raised under Rule 506 (c) must come from accredited investors, meaning the top 2% of the wealthiest Americans.
 It must be noted that the potential for raising large sums of capital is real; Filecoin raised more than $200 million in capital via an ICO under Regulation D, Rule 506 (c) in 2017.
 Although an ICO under Regulation D, Rule 506(c) tends to cost more than a Regulation CF offering, the overall cost is nevertheless cheaper than a Regulation A offering.
 As any securities sold pursuant to Regulation D are “restricted” securities (with a few narrow exceptions), all investors must maintain their equity for a minimum of 12 consecutive months.

-At International Blockchain Legal, we can help you structure your Regulation D, Rule 506 (c) offering by working with you to draft offering documents, investment agreements, and advertising materials.
+IBC’s network of experienced attorneys can help you structure your Regulation D, Rule 506 (c) offering by working with you to draft offering documents, investment agreements, and advertising materials.
 We can also ensure your compliance with all federal and state filing requirements following your ICO.
 Although there are no specific formal disclosure requirements for Regulation D offerings, in some ways, the practical matters associated with a Regulation D offering are more onerous than a Regulation CF offering.

 Because the disclosures required as part of a typical private placement memorandum include the steps necessary to verify that all of your investors are indeed accredited investors, there are additional inherent complexities to consider.
 But the lack of caps on the amount of money you can raise, coupled with the ability to widely advertise your ICO create an undeniable appeal for potential issuers.